Employee Onboarding – 22 Simple Ways To Get It Right!

 2. Visit the Office

 On their first day, new employees are usually given a workplace tour, including everything from the bathrooms to the office kitchen, conference rooms, and printing stations.
-Point out the lesser-known areas of the workplace, such as the mailroom, HR, and security offices, in addition to the apparent features.
+Point out the lesser-known workplace areas, such as the mailroom, HR, and security offices, and the apparent features.

 It might help new employees feel more at ease if they are familiar with their new surroundings.
 Include introductions to essential workers on your tour, particularly those with whom your recruit will have the most direct contact.
-Share information about the new hire’s position with existing workers when you introduce them to the recent hiring, so everyone is on the same page.
+Please share information about the new hire’s position with existing workers when you introduce them to the recent hiring so everyone is on the same page.

 3. Review the Fundamentals